CChaussee/Wildlife_in_National_Parks/README.md

 Extract:
 Chelsea Chaussee, Cindy Jones, Lauren Toothaker, and Serena Baker representing "The Bones of Dreamers Past" will be analyzing two data sets from Recreation.gov https://ridb.recreation.gov/download (*** The reservation csv is exceptionally large and cannot be pushed to github.
-We each downloaded the file and saved the data one folder outside of the repository, in order to look through the data***) and the American National Park Service(via Kaggle) https://www.kaggle.com/nationalparkservice/park-biodiversity?select=species.csv in order to coordinate native plants located near hiking trails.
+We each downloaded the file and saved the data one folder outside of the repository, in order to look through the data*** When opening jupyter notebook for this file be sure to be one file outside the repostiory or will not work.) and the American National Park Service(via Kaggle) https://www.kaggle.com/nationalparkservice/park-biodiversity?select=species.csv in order to coordinate native plants located near hiking trails.

 We will extract the csv formatted data files and join on park name, filter, and perform any additional cleaning as needed on the data to provide a final relational database.